 How can I complain about Equita and its employees?

-Equita and its employees will endeavour to collect the debt as quickly and as easily as possible.
-Inevitably a bailiff call may be a stressful event but we expect all of our employees to act in a professional manner.
-If you feel that you have been treated badly or the bailiff has acted incorrectly, you should write to :
+Equita and it’s employees will endeavour to collect the debt as quickly and as easily as possible.
+Inevitably an enforcement agent call may be a stressful event but we expect all of our employees to act in a professional manner.
+If you feel that you have been treated unfairly or the enforcement agent has acted incorrectly, you should write to :

 The Complaints Manager, Equita Ltd, 42-44 Henry Street, Northampton, NN1 4BZ or alternatively you can email us your complaint by clicking here.